nhatofo/casting_agency/README.md

 ### `POST /actors`

-Adds a new actor to the database.
+Adds a new actor to the db.

 Data: